- This article has been reviewed by a pet health professional. It is not a substitute for professional veterinary advice.

 Iron | Iron is essential for energy production, as well as transporting and storing oxygen in the body |

-Selenium | Selenium aids function of the thyroid, which is the part of the body that regulates hormones.
-It also supports metabolism and acts as an antioxidant. |
+Selenium | Selenium aids the function of the thyroid gland, which produces hormones that control metabolism.
+This mineral also acts as an antioxidant. |

-Fatty acids | Some of the most well-known fatty acids are omegas 3 and 6.
+Fatty acids | Some of the most well-known fatty acids are omega-3 and omega-6 fatty acids.
 They can help maintain immunity and heart health, reduce inflammation (which is linked to multiple health concerns), and support skin health.
 The yolk of the egg provides these nutrients. |

 Although eggs offer plenty of rewards, they can also pose risks.
 For instance, the yolk is high in fat, Dr. Shepherd says, so dogs who are sensitive to dietary fat—like those with a history of pancreatitis—shouldn’t eat egg yolks.